Interview by Allan Gardner

 A lot of thought and technical execution went into it.
 Thus far, I think it is the most ambitious project I’ve embarked on.
 It consists of various techniques spanning across Photogrammetry, Organic & Fluid time-based simulations, Satellite 8K + rasters, LIDAR point clouds (consisting of hundreds of millions of points) further manipulated into a GIS (geographical information system) software, a specialised scientific tool for geological surveys, Google Earth Timelapse, 3D Modelling, Organic macro photography, aerial drone footage from multiple locations.

 This project could not have happened without the support of my team: Guglielmo Barzacchini, Claudio Giambusso, Lorenzo Depascalis, Sabrina Haas, Lino Sabia and Thomas Weightman and the overwhelming support from Gazelli Art house and field.io

 What directions do you see taking your work into?

-Within the next few years I aim to expand into: Sculptural practice, integrated with procedural design, biology and eco-materials for the creation of Self Sustained, Symbiotic, biological sculptures; Create highly immersive experiences that stimulate perceptions, either by enhancing/depriving/altering the senses using real-time tools; Deepen procedural & interactive environments for live performances and installations.
+Within the next few years, I aim to expand into Sculptural practice, integrated with procedural design, biology and eco-materials for creating Self Sustained, Symbiotic, and biological sculptures.
+Create highly immersive experiences that stimulate perceptions by enhancing/depriving/altering the senses using real-time tools; Deepen procedural & interactive environments for live performances and installations.

 One for the road… What aren’t you afraid of?

-Not sure how to respond on this one…
+Not sure how to respond to this one…